guiopen/tsp-optimization/README.md

 **Roadmap:**
  - Tune the scripts per emulator
  - Add a way to easily apply the scripts in windows and Macos
+ - Make vídeos comparing the performance and temperatures